At last escaping the Highveld cold (and Hank and Pete - the Natal cockroaches), we arrived in drips and

 A really frosty Saturday morning, we chipped the ice off the tents and, hands freezing, were off for the long pull to Audi Camp in Maun, stopping briefly (or not so) in Mopipi to refuel.
 The pace was fairly sedate given that we were making allowance for Her Majesty’s Vehicle (Sylvo’s rather green Defender) and, of course, the movie in the California was clearly distracting “he who cannot be named” – henceforth known by a random, alphabetically selected, nom-de-plume of Alistair.
 Wild horses cannot drag his real name from me.

 The next morning saw a leisurely start, with some taking the Delta flight and others merely taking their time before a great brunch.
 We might have got away a little earlier had we not had some delays with refuelling that saw one of our number nearly achieve a 1st for the FWDCSA - being locked up in a Maun prison.
-He did, however, eventually make it out to where the rest were waiting on the dirt road on the way to Moremi, via the Mababe Village, to have a look at the deep water crossing over the Khwai River.
-We stopped at the village and were informed that it was impassable, but that someone had created a ford a little further back.
-We found that and crossed it with the minimum of fuss, though with a little excitement as Gerhard’s rather wide and heavy Cruiser tested the handy work and the California tested the middle mannetjie.

 Other than a few Hippos, Elephants, Zebras, the ubiquitous Impala and a taste of wonderful bird life, the track to our camp at the Khwai Community Campsite went with little ado.
 The were moments of confusion as some drivers were temporarily distracted by the unusual plumage of a bird on top of another vehicle going in a different direction, but being the seasoned travellers that they were, they made it back on track.